chainwayxyz/bitcoin-mock-rpc/README.md

 cargo test
 ```

-Additianally, logging level can be set to view debug information.
+Additionally, logging level can be set to view crucial information.
 There are
-multiple options to this.
-In descending order for the number of logs:
+multiple levels of logs:

 ```bash
 RUST_LOG=trace cargo test # Prints every detail